 In contrast to the simplicity of the Singel canal, we have the ostentation and grandeur of the Canal de Lords “Herengracht”, built after 1585 as a mainly residential area, with elegant and spacious houses that alternated with some other warehouse.
 More than 400 facades of private buildings follow each other splendorous, with special richness in “the Golden Curve”, a sample of the Dutch elite.

 Sometimes sided by pedestrian walks, streets or roads, sometimes with the same unequal facades of delicious typical houses peeping without vertigo to its waters.
-Surfed by boats, skates, and barges with curious tourists enjoying the scenery, or by its citizens who give themselves a break with a few beers and the sound of music, riding their bicycles like just a real Dutch citizen could do it!.
+Surfed by boats, skates, and barges with curious tourists enjoying the scenery, or by its citizens who give themselves a break with a few beers and the sound of music, riding their bicycles as just a real Dutch citizen could do it!.

 It is essential to look for a quiet bench in which to contemplate the life to pass through some canals, and, why not, also to cross Amsterdam in one of the boats that make walks by the canals of the city.